superg3m/ckit/README.md

     4. Long lived + unclear owner.
 Heavily shared, unknown when it may be accessed or freed.
 (Malloc)

 # Goals
+- This is actually going to have the memory tagging system and then a few other nice things but for the most part CKG is where its at
+- THe issue I have is that CKG is really memory efficent could be used for embedded systems and I don't think ckit is is that or hsould even try to be that.

 ## CORE
 - [x] ckit_types.c